Nathayil Muthu: Production

 Nathayil Muthu was directed by K. S. Gopalakrishnan, who also produced and wrote it under the banner Chitra Productions.
 It was publicised as K. R. Vijaya's 100th film as an actress, and cinematography was handled by P. Ramaswamy.
+Some scenes were shot at a village called Malliyam near Mayavaram.

 Soundtrack

 The soundtrack was composed by Shankar–Ganesh, while the lyrics were written by Vaali.

 Release and reception

 Nathayil Muthu was released on 25 October 1973.
 Playing on the title, Kanthan of Kalki said the film had the "nathai" (snail) but no "muthu" (pearl).
+Navamani praised Gopalakrishnan's direction and also praised his dialogues while also criticising him for making his characters speak lengthy dialogues while also praising the acting of cast.